-Thin-sliced bottom round steaks can be cooked in a skillet, but it's easy to over-cook the meat and make the steaks tough.
+Thin sliced bottom round steak can be cooked in a skillet, but it's easy to over-cook the meat and make the steaks tough.
 Bottom round steaks come from the beef rump, a tough cut of meat with connective tissue.

 Lay the bottom round steaks on a cutting board and pound them flat with a meat mallet, concentrating your efforts specifically around the connective tissue that separates the different sections of meat within the steak.

+Marinate your meat for a tender bottom round steak.
 Place the steak in a bowl with a tight-fitting lid.
-Pour your choice of marinade over the steak and place it in the refrigerator to marinade for at least 1 hour or overnight.
+Pour your choice of marinade over the steak and place it in the refrigerator to marinate for at least one hour or overnight.
 Try a bottled marinade or mix your own with basic ingredients in your pantry.

 Add 1 to 2 tablespoons of cooking oil to line the bottom of the skillet, just enough for lubrication without adding too much additional fat.
 Preheat the skillet over medium heat.
 Steak is typically pan-seared over high heat, but medium heat is better to prevent over-cooking thin steaks.